CuzSai/Ascendant/Feedback_Ascendant_SteamNextFest_Beta.md

 # ASCENDANT SNF FEEDBACK

-I would suggest to you reading the conclusion first, and see if what i say interest you.
 Before anything else, I would like to say that I am not the type that likes to write essays, so this will be a bit different to the normal type of feedback I give.
-If you have any Feedback on my feedback, just dm me about it, I'll try to implement it in future ones.
-If you wanna tell me i should just stick to playing, cause this shit ain't for me, i will take that too.
 Also obviously this is all my opinion, so you might not agree on everything i say.
 One more thing, i am sorry for the poor layout, i did it in obsidian and was bit hard to copy cause of .md...